Fritz Hollings: Later Senate career

 Hollings remained very popular in South Carolina over the years, even as the state became increasingly friendly to Republicans at the national level.
-In his first three bids for a full term, he never dropped below sixty percent of the vote.
-In the 1992 election, however, he faced an unexpectedly close race against former Congressman Tommy Hartnett in what was otherwise a very good year for Democrats nationally.
+In his first three bids for a full term, he never won less than 60 percent of the vote.
+In 1992, however, he faced an unexpectedly close race against former U.S. House of Representatives member Thomas F. Hartnett in what was otherwise a very good year for Democrats nationally.
 Hartnett had represented the Charleston area in Congress from 1981 to 1987, thus making him Hollings's congressman.
-His appeal in the Lowcountry – traditionally a swing region at the state level – enabled him to hold Hollings to only fifty percent of the vote.
+His appeal in the South Carolina Lowcountry – traditionally a swing region at the state level – enabled him to hold Hollings to only fifty percent of the vote.

-In his last Senate race in 1998, Hollings faced Republican congressman Bob Inglis.
+In his last Senate race in 1998, Hollings faced Republican U.S. House of Representatives member Bob Inglis.
 One of the more heated moments of the race was a newspaper interview in which Hollings referred to Inglis as a "goddamn skunk".
-Hollings was re-elected 52%–45%.
+Hollings was re-elected by 75,139 votes.

 On January 7, 2003, Hollings introduced the controversial Universal National Service Act of 2006, which would require all men and women aged 18–26 (with some exceptions) to perform a year of military service.

 By 2003, Hollings realized that no Democrat could win statewide office in South Carolina's current political climate—not even as entrenched an incumbent as himself.
-On August 4, 2003, he announced that he would not run for re-election in November 2004.
-Republican Jim DeMint succeeded him.
+On August 4, 2003, he announced that he would not run for re-election in 2004.
+Republican Jim DeMint, who was a member of the U.S. House of Representatives member from 1999 to 2005, succeeded him.

-In his later career, Hollings was moderate politically but was supportive of many civil rights bills.
-He voted for re-authorizing the Voting Rights Act in 1982.
-However, in 1967 he was one of the 11 senators who voted against the confirmation of Thurgood Marshall, the first black Supreme Court justice.
-Hollings later voted in favor of the failed nomination of Robert Bork and also for the successful nomination of Clarence Thomas.
+In his later career, Hollings was moderate politically but was supportive of many civil and political rights bills.
+In 1982, he voted for re-authorizing the Voting Rights Act of 1965.
+However, in 1967 he was one of the 11 U.S. Senate members who voted against the confirmation of Thurgood Marshall, the first black Supreme Court of the United States justice.
+Hollings later voted in favor of the unsuccessful Robert Bork Supreme Court nomination and also for the successful Clarence Thomas Supreme Court nomination.

-On fiscal issues, he was generally conservative, and was one of the primary sponsors of the Gramm-Rudman-Hollings Act, an attempt to enforce limits on government spending.
+On fiscal issues, he was generally conservative, and was one of the primary sponsors of the Gramm–Rudman–Hollings Balanced Act, an attempt to enforce limits on government spending.

-Hollings and Howell Heflin of Alabama were the only two Democratic senators to vote against the Family and Medical Leave Act of 1993.
+Hollings and Howell Heflin of Alabama were the only two Democratic U.S. Senate members to vote against the Family and Medical Leave Act of 1993.